KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-6. Typo: Found `Magic Mirror` in file `DateFormat.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `DateFormat.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `PropertiesView.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `PropertiesView.js`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `ListView.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `ListView.js`: Replace it with `MagicMirror²`.
-9. Typo: Found `Magic Mirror` in file `ListViewElement.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `ListViewElement.js`: Replace it with `MagicMirror²`.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NRL by EwwYumYuck](https://github.com/EwwYumYuck/MMM-NRL/)